 - 50 hours operation of 400 watt radiant heater cost = $5.00

 For further safety information check out the NSW Office of Fair Trading information on electric room heaters: link.

 Key Energy Efficiency Tips - What You Can Do

 - Draught proof and insulate your dwelling as your first priority.

-- Try use heaters that heat you - not the entire room or building.
+- Try to use heaters that heat you - not the entire room or building.

 - Use a plug-in thermostat to accurately control room temperature, thereby reducing the power consumption of any electric heater.

-- Consider other energy saving options such as this foot mat heater and this heated throw rug.
+- Consider other energy-saving options such as this foot mat heater and this heated throw blanket.